andrewharmellaw/deck-how-to-be-a-conf-speaker/PITCHME.md

 # Lightning Talk / Ingite Session

 Note:

-@ul

-* What's it about?
-* Where to present it?
-* How to write it?
-* How to practice it?
-* How to present it?

-@ulend

-5 things to know:

 * Idea - info share (how-to - esp. for beginners, here's a cool thing I/someone else made, war story/case study), change minds.
 * Where? - int [friday, last-thursday, LOD, away-day], ext [meetup, conf, open spaces - zero work!], type [lightning, session, deep dive, BoF, workshop]